Relationship rules: the foundation for happily ever after

-There are some basic relationship rules, which apply not only to intimate partners, but also across the spectrum of personal relationships.
+There are some basic relationship rules, which apply not only to intimate partners but also across the spectrum of personal relationships.
 These are the fundamentals of healthy relationships, the building blocks of a thriving connection.
 You can employ the below principles as the basic relationship rules to live by, an overarching guideline for matters of the heart.

 - Unconditional acceptance: perhaps the toughest but most profoundly impactful principle.
 You can’t love someone for who you want them to be, but rather need to accept them for who they are here and now.
-This does not mean you accept inappropriate behavior, but realize that no one is perfect.
+This does not mean you accept inappropriate behaviour, but realize that no one is perfect.
 You embrace your partner, warts and all.

 - Respect: respect is both admiring and considering the needs and wishes of others.
 Loving from a place of respect triumphs many a challenge and checks many a negative reaction.